 The primary responsibility of the Secretariat is to take care of the daily operations of the Committee.
 This includes preparation and follow-up of the Committee's internal meetings, inspections and case handling.
 However, the Committee always makes the decisions in cases and investigations.
-The Secretariat has year-end 2022 22 employees, and is divided into a legal unit, a technological unit and an administrative unit.
-The plan is to have 30 employees in the secretariat in 2025.
+The Secretariat has in May 2025 30 employees.